Clean Code for IT Specialists: Clean Programming from the Start

 D - Dependency Inversion Principle (DIP)

-Practical Examples of Clean Code
+Practical Examples for Clean Code

-Example 1: Better Naming
+Example 1: Better naming

 Before (Dirty Code):